TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Extensions/HowToFindExtensions.rst

     Packagist serves as the default package repository for PHP packages using Composer, including TYPO3 extensions.
-You can search for TYPO3 extensions on Packagist by entering relevant keywords.
+You can search for TYPO3 extensions on Packagist by entering relevant keywords or filter for extensions to narrow down your results.
 Many TYPO3 extensions are available via Composer, which allows for easier dependency management and installation.
 This is particularly useful for developers looking to integrate extensions into their projects.

 ..  _tips-for-choosing-extensions: